GBLille/MassiveFold/README.md

 We recommend a 4 TB fast storage to host the sequence databases for AFmassive and ColabFold.
 The requirements in RAM is function of the sequence but 128GB works for the majority of the cases, both for AFmassive and ColabFold.
-A GPU with at least 16 GB RAM is also recommended, knowing that the higher the memory size, the bigger the system to model.
+A GPU with at least 16 GB RAM is also recommended, knowing that the higher the memory size, the larger the system to be modeled can be.

 ## Usage